Disney Cruise Line Unveils New Design of Disney Wish, Due Summer ’22

 107-Day Voyage Offers 43 Destinations in 27 Countries on 6 Continents

-Princess Cruises have announced a 107 Day World Cruise for ultimate bucket-list destination seekers.
-In May 2022, Coral Princess will be sailing roundtrip from Sydney, Brisbane and Auckland.
+Princess Cruises have announced a 107-Day World Cruise for the ultimate bucket-list seekers.
+In May 2022, Coral Princess will be sailing round trip from Sydney, Brisbane and Auckland.

 The 107-day circumnavigation of the globe will include the Mediterranean, Norway, Iceland and the Arctic Circle.
-Other highlights include a transit of the Panama Canal and access to over 20 UNESCO World Heritage Sites.
+Other highlights will include a transit of the Panama Canal, a firm favourite.
+In addition, guests have over 20 UNESCO World Heritage Sites to choose from.

 107 Day World Cruise Highlights

-The cruise will cover 34,000 nautical miles through the Indian Ocean, Mediterranean Sea, Baltic Sea, Atlantic Ocean, Panama Canal and Pacific Ocean.
+The cruise will sail the Indian Ocean, Mediterranean Sea, Baltic Sea, Atlantic Ocean, Panama Canal and Pacific Ocean, covering 34,000 nautical miles.
 The epic voyage crosses the equator twice, the international date line and travels above the Arctic Circle.

 Thingvellir National Park (Reykjavik)

 Guests can depart from one of the three roundtrip departure homeports, with the option of 14 unique itineraries ranging from 19 to 107 days;

 Brisbane – May 20, 2022